wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/tools/surfboard.md

 surfboard repl
 ```

-:bulb: Type `.editor` to enter multiline mode so you can type or paste a larger code block or multiple definitions.
+:bulb: Run the `.editor` command to enter multiline mode so you can type or paste a larger code block or multiple definitions.

-To leave REPL, type `.exit`.
+To leave REPL, run the `.exit` command.

 [Learn more about Ride REPL](/en/building-apps/smart-contracts/tools/repl)